bahmanm/BahmanM.Flow/docs/core-operators.md

 It is your specialist for transforming the value inside a successful Flow.

 Think of it like LINQ's `Select`.
 It takes a transformation operation (`TIn -> TOut`).
-If the operation throws an exception, Flow will automatically catch it and transition the pipeline to a `Failure` state.
+If the operation throws an exception, Flow will automatically catch it and transition the Flow to a `Failure` state.

 ```csharp
 // From a Flow containing a Request to a Flow containing a Command